eirslett/frontend-maven-plugin/README.md

 ```
 __Skipping tests:__ If you run maven with the `-DskipTests` flag, karma tests will be skipped.

+__Ignoring failed tests:__ If you want to ignore test failures run maven with the `-Dmaven-frontend-plugin.testFailureIgnore` flag, karma test results will not stop the build but test results will remain
+in test output files.
+Suitable for continuous integration tool builds.

 __Why karma.conf.ci.js?__ When using Karma, you should have two separate
 configurations: `karma.conf.js` and `karma.conf.ci.js`.
 (The second one should inherit configuration
 from the first one, and override some options.
 The example project shows you how to set it up.)